ds1910/BugSnap-Frontend/README.md

 We built BugSnap to be the **single source of truth** for all things bug-related:

 - 🎯 **Centralized Tracking**: All bugs, all teams, one platform
-- 💬 **Real-time Collaboration**: Instant updates, comments, and notifications
+- 💬 **Efficient Collaboration**: Organized comments, notifications, and team communication
 - 📊 **Smart Analytics**: Insights into bug patterns, team performance, and resolution times
 - 🔗 **Seamless Integration**: Works with your existing development workflow
 - 🎨 **Beautiful Interface**: Because developers deserve tools that don't hurt their eyes